Skip to main content

 The ORION trial is telemedicine-friendly; after screening and initial visits participants will visit the study clinic every 3 months (up to 7 times) and have regular virtual visits with the study team.

-Expect to undergo a brain MRI and lumbar puncture twice during the randomized phase.
+Expect to undergo a brain MRI three times and lumbar puncture twice during the randomized phase.

 Expect to undergo a brain MRI and lumbar puncture 1 additional time during the OLE phase.